univec-ai/postvec/web/docs/quickstart.md

 The bundled model is listed. `vector_dims` returns **384**.
 :::

 `embed()` is an administrative helper.
-Application roles do not have it until you `GRANT` it.
+Application roles require an explicit `GRANT`.
 Search is the public query surface.

 ## 3. Enable a column and insert